Science 8

 - X-rays can penetrate through things like skin and muscle, but not through bone.

 - Gamma rays have a short wavelength and high frequency.
-They result from nuclear reactions and can kill cells, so doctors can destroy cancerous tumors in patients’ bodies using radiation therapy.
+They result from nuclear reactions and

 Mechanical Systems